 Certain that a large number of you will not want to face these days of long and countless baths in the sea or in the pool without your timepiece firmly on the wrist, we decided to freshen up your ideas on what you can ask for your watch and what less before to be able to dive with your adventure companion.

-The degrees of waterproofness
+The degrees of impermeability

 - In case your watch is equipped with a screw-down chronograph crown or pushers, make sure they are well tightened before any contact of the case with water;

-- Never pull out the crown underwater or when the watch is wet;
+- Never pull the crown out underwater or when the watch is wet;

-Check the waterproofness of your watch
+Check the water resistance of your watch

 As a rule it is advisable to replace the gaskets every two years, through the maintenance service that all major watchmaking houses offer to their customers.